Medicinal Plant Lexicon

 Herbal drug preparations in finished dosage forms

-Pine needle oil in alcoholic solutions (also a supplement to rubbing alcohol), ointments, creams, emulsions, oils and baths (colds) for external use.
+Pine needle oil in alcoholic solutions (also a supplement to rubbing alcohol), ointments, creams, emulsions, oils, and baths (for colds) are used externally.

 Dosage